andymeneely/squib/docs/dsl/text.rst

 If you want to do specialized formatting within a given string, Squib has lots of options.
 By setting ``markup: true``, you enable tons of text processing.
 This includes:

   * Pango Markup.
 This is an HTML-like formatting language that specifies formatting inside your string.
 Pango Markup essentially supports any formatting option, but on a letter-by-letter basis.
-Such as: font options, letter spacing, gravity, color, etc. See the `Pango docs  <https://developer.gnome.org/pango/stable/PangoMarkupFormat.html>`_ for details.
+Such as: font options, letter spacing, gravity, color, etc. See the `Pango markup docs  <https://developer.gnome.org/pango/stable/PangoMarkupFormat.html>`_ for details.
   * Quotes are converted to their curly counterparts where appropriate.
   * Apostraphes are converted to curly as well.
   * LaTeX-style quotes are explicitly converted (````like this''``)